Mai Jindo: Hakimzadi and Zaibunissa

 On 11 September 1996, two daughters of Mai Jindo, Hakimzadi, and Zaibunissa set themselves afire to protest delays in the execution of Major Arshad Jamil, convicted of murdering their brothers and seven other villagers.
 They were hospitalized in critical condition and both later died.

 Court-martial

-After a long and painful struggle by Mai Jindo and her two self-immolated daughters, the Army dismissed Arshad Jamil and tried him by court-martial.
+After a long and painful struggle by Mai Jindo and her two self-immolated daughters, the Army dismissed Major Arshad Jamil and tried him by court-martial.
 He was sentenced to death in October 1996.
+The 15 soldiers who were under his command at the time of the incident were also permanently expelled from the Army.
 The Chief of Army Staff Jehangir Karamat confirmed the conviction and sentence and the President of Pakistan Farooq Ahmad Khan Leghari rejected a mercy petition.

 Previously in October 1995, Arshad Jameel filled an appeal petition with the Supreme Court of Pakistan, but his petition was dismissed.

 Major Arshad Jamil was hanged in Hyderabad Central Jail on 28 October 1996.

 Compensation for families of victims

 In 2004, 12 years after the Tando Bahawal incident and 8 years after Major Arshad Jamil's execution, the Government of Sindh allotted 24 acres of land to each bereaved family in Thatta district.
 Later Mai Jindo stated that the land was barren.
 In 2006, District Nazim Kunwar Naveed Jamil distributed compensation cheques for Rs4.55 million among relatives of the victims of the Tando Bahawal carnage.